 Before you go about creating a FLP, confer with the tax and legal professionals you retain, or find trusted tax and legal professionals through referral.
 With their input, you can determine whether the FLP is an appropriate asset transfer and estate planning tool for your family.

-McGowanGroup Asset Management, Inc is a Federally Registered Investment Advisory Firm utilizing Pershing LLC, a BNY Mellon Company for asset custody.
+McGowanGroup Asset Management, Inc is a Federally Registered Investment Advisory Firm.